fusterma/JUAS2024B/Tutorials2024.md

 Figure 5: Chromaticity effect illustration.
 </p>

-1. Using the lattice and the MAD-X input file from Tutorial 3 match the tunes of the FODO cell to 0.25, both horizontal and vertical.
+In order to do this tutorial, we will use as starting point, the thin lens version of the lattice designed in Tutorial 3 and we will consider a 7 TeV total energy proton beam.
+For this tutorial de use of a thin lens is mandatory in order to use the track module.
+The makethin command should be used for this purpose.
+Additionally, after running the makethin command, it will be necessary to perform a rematch of the lattice to ensure that the horizontal and vertical tunes of the FODO cell remain at 0.25.

+Questions:

-2. Using the chromaticity obtained from the TWISS, compute the tunes for particles with ∆p/p= 10^(-3).
+1. Using the chromaticity computed using the twiss command, compute the tunes for particles with $\delta p/p = 10^{-3}$ using the following equation:

+$\Delta Q = dq \times \frac{\delta p}{p}$

-3. Track particles with initial coordinates x, y, px, py = (1, 1, 0, 0) mm in 100 turns.
-Plot the x-px phase space.
-How does the particle move in the phase space turn after turn?
+2. Track two particles, one with initial coordinates x, y, px, py = (1 mm, 1 mm, 0, 0) and another one with initial coordinates x, y, px, py = (100 mm, 100 mm, 0, 0) in 100 turns.
+Plot the horizontal and vertical phase space, x-px and y-py respectively.
+How do the particles move in the phase space turn after turn?
+Do you see the tunes?
+Do you see any difference between the two particles?
+It may help to look only at the first 4 turns to get a clear picture.

-     (HINT: To use the TRACK MAD-X module you need to convert your lattice into thin and for that you need to have your SEQUENCE referred to the center of the elements).

-4. Track a particle now with x, y, px, py = (100, 100, 0, 0) mm in 100 turns.
-Plot x-px phase-space.
-Does something change with respect to the previous case?
-Why?

-**BONUS:**

-B1.
-Repeat the tracking of points 3 and 4 but adding DELTAP = 10^(-2) to the TRACK command.
+3. Repeat the tracking exercise but now for two of-momentum particles by adding a $\delta p/p = 10^{-2}$ to the initial particles' conditions.
 How does the phase space look now?
 Is the tune still the same?
-It may help to look only at the first 4 turns to get a clear picture.

-## Tutorial 5: Chromaticity correction and non-linearities.
+## Tutorial 5: Chromaticity correction and non-linearities

-#### Objectives:
+## Objectives:

-   - Introduce sextupoles in the FODO cell for chromaticity correction.
-   - Non-linearities impact on the beam dynamics.
+The main objective of this tutorial is to install sextupoles in the FODO cell used in Tutorial 3 to correct the natural chromaticity and study the impact of the sextupoles on the particles's beam dynamics.

 <p align="center">
 <img src="Figures/Tutorial5_chroma_correction.jpg" width="50%"/>